hyn89/SourceHanSansUI/README.md

 ##// Parameters Modified from SHS (excl.
 PostScript name)

-We added and modified some parameters among "features.otc.???" files.<br>
+We added and modified some parameters among all of those "features.otc.???" files.<br>
 (We only talk about Langage-Specific Releases, not Region-Specific Releases.)

 Step 1: Add following info before VHEA table: